 - The second is shame giving.
 I must match whatever the Jones family is giving.

 - The third is calculated giving.
-We part with our money with what, someone deliciously called, a “lively sense of favors to come.”
+We part with our money with what, a “lively sense of favours to come.”
 Gambling and raffle tickets and refundable tax rebates fit in very nicely in this category.

 - The final category is thanksgiving.
 I part with my funds precisely because God has been so wonderfully generous to me.
 The widow of today’s Gospel fits comfortably into this area.

-That is what can be said of the giving of Abel, as contrasted with that of his brother, Cain (Gen 4).
-The same can be said of the sacrifice of Abraham was prepared to make of his son, Isaac, at God’s command (Gen 22).
-That is also the case with the widow in today’s first reading, who did not hesitate to share her last ration of meal and oil with the prophet Elijah.
-That is how quality must be preferred to quantity in every act of giving, especially giving to God and the things of God.
+That is what can be said of the giving of Abel, as contrasted with that of his brother, Cain (cf. Gen 4).
+The same can be said of the sacrifice that Abraham was prepared to make of his son, Isaac, at God’s command (cf. Gen 22).
+That is also the case with the widow in today’s First Reading, who did not hesitate to share her last ration of meal and oil with the prophet Elijah.
+Indeed, that is how quality must be preferred to quantity in every act of giving, especially giving to God and the things of God.

 - TRUE GREATNESS

 Jesus tells us that even little people can do something great.
-He observes the widow place two small coins in the temple treasury.
-With a solemn, “Amen,” he says, “this poor widow put in more than all the other contributors…” Her contribution may have looked small, but she gave from her poverty, “all she had, her whole livelihood.”
+He observes that the widow places two small coins in the temple treasury.
+With a solemn, “Amen,” he says, “this poor widow put in more than all the other contributors…” Her contribution may have looked small in quantity, but she gave from her poverty, “all she had, her whole livelihood.”

 - TAKING A STEP AT A TIME WITH GOD

-The two also widows reminded us that God guides us a step at a time.
-As you seek God’s will for your life God won’t show you the entire plan.
+The two widows in today’s First Reading and Gospel also reminded us that God guides us a step at a time.
+As you seek God’s will for your life God will not show you the entire plan.
 He will show you the next step.
 We must take that next step before we will see the step that follows.
 The widows gave “their all” even when they were not sure of what was to come next.
 Yet, they trusted that God would take care of their needs.
 We must always do what we know God wants us to do right now.
 Until one takes that first step with God, there will not be any others.
 We must learn to trust in God’s providence.